 Candidates from Wyoming, Alaska, Montana and Idaho will be required to submit residency certification from their respective state certifying officers.

 Washington residents may or may not be required to provide proof of legal residence, but should be prepared to verify their state residency at any point in the application process.

 CASPer® stands for Computer-Based Assessment for Sampling Personal Characteristics.
 The University of Washington School of Medicine (UWSOM) will continue to pilot the CASPer situational judgment test for the Fall 2020 application cycle.

 The UWSOM will use the results of the assessment as information only this year to determine its utility in our current admissions process.
-The CASPer Test must be taken prior to interviewing with us.
 Test results will NOT be used for admissions decisions.

 CASPer is an online test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program, and will complement other tools we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.
 To take CASPer, you will be responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
 No exceptions will be made.

 The CASPer test is comprised of 12 sections of video and written scenarios.
 Following each scenario, you will be required to answer a set of probing questions under a time contract.
 The test typically takes 75 to 90 minutes to complete.
 Each response is graded by a different rater, giving a very robust and reliable view of personal and professional characteristics important to our program.
 No studying is required for CASPer, although you may want to familiarize yourself with the test structure at takeCASPer.com, and ensure you have a quiet environment to take the test.